Downtown Dental Excellence offers

 What Is The Milling Unit?

 The milling unit is the machine that is used to create the actual ceramic piece (such as a CEREC crown) that will be placed in your mouth.
 A ceramic block is placed in the milling unit, which is then carved into the design your dentist created for the replacement.
-This process generally takes 10 to 20 minutes—varying on the size of the prosthetic and the design that needs to be created.
+This process generally takes 10 to 20 minutes, depending on the size of the prosthetic and the design that needs to be created.

-The ceramic piece that is used will match the shade of the surrounding teeth—giving it a natural appearance.
+The ceramic piece that is used will match the shade of the surrounding teeth, giving it a natural appearance.

 Once the milling process is finished, your dentist will take the new CEREC crown or filling and place it in your mouth.
 This means you’ll have a scan completed, and a replacement created and placed, all in one visit!